 In November 2017, while QMC's sampling program was under way, we also sent samples from areas with anomalously high lithium content—greater than 2%— off for professional assay.
 Then, in December, we completed the channel sampling and sent another 104 samples out for analysis.

 In January 2018 we added 9 contiguous claims, bringing the total to 13 claims covering 6,538 acres (2,647 hectares) increasing our land position by 378%.

-We are currently conducting a drill program on the Irgon Mine Property as we evaluate the best approach to mining this property.
+During 2019, we completed a 2,300 drill program on the Irgon Mine Property as we evaluate the best approach to mining this property.
 We expect to bring data up to NI 43-01 standards this year.
 Results of the work completed to date are here.

 Once our qualifying geologist files an approved NI 43-101 report, QMC Quantum Minerals can move rapidly to bring the first parts of the Irgon Lithium Project into production.
 There’s already a 3-compartment shaft on the site that was excavated by LCOC in the 1950’s, although the processing plant built at the same time has been dismantled.

 Manitoba is a mining-friendly province and we expect all permitting and environmental approvals to proceed smoothly.

 In March 2018, we received a drill permit from Manitoba’s Sustainable Development Office that allows us to begin a 6,500-foot drill program to confirm the 1953/1954 data as part of the process to produce a report on the property that will comply with current NI 43-101 standards